 Voters are dissatisfied with the economy.
-Despite lowering inflation rates and rising job growth, voters by and large feel worse off now than they were four years ago.
+Despite lowering inflation rates and rising job growth, voters by and large feel worse off now than they did four years ago.

 With less than a month until the election, these economic concerns may be the deciding factor in the 2024 election.

-Concerns regarding economic policy are especially potent in Iowa where Republican congressional candidates are running on the issue of “out-of-control” inflation under President Joe Biden, attacking their Democratic opponents’ affiliation to the Biden-Harris administration.
+Concerns regarding economic policy are especially potent in Iowa, where Republican congressional candidates are running on the issue of “out-of-control” inflation under President Joe Biden, attacking their Democratic opponents’ affiliation with the Biden-Harris administration.

 The issue is more important among Republican voters who have criticized President Joe Biden for the state of the economy during his administration.